 Since inception, we have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, and interest income.
-As of March 31, 2013, we had received \$440.0 million in net proceeds from sales of our equity securities, including \$6.9 million in debt we had retired through the issuance of our common stock, \$115.1 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$22.2 million in interest income.
+As of September 30, 2013, we had received \$550.8 million in net proceeds from sales of our equity securities, including \$6.9 million in debt that we had retired through the issuance of our common stock, \$115.7 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$22.4 million in interest income.

-At March 31, 2013, we had \$101.5 million in cash, cash equivalents and investment securities compared to \$108.0 million at December 31, 2012.
-We expect to use between \$28 million and \$32 million of our cash resources to fund our operations during 2013.
-We expect that our current cash, cash equivalents and investment securities, together with anticipated payments from our existing collaborations, will be sufficient to fund our operations at least into 2015.
+At September 30, 2013, we had \$196.2 million in cash, cash equivalents and investment securities compared to \$108.0 million at December 31, 2012.
+We expect that our cash, cash equivalents and investment securities will total at least \$183 million at December 31, 2013.
+We anticipate that the level of cash used in our operations will increase in 2014, relative to 2013, in order to fund our ongoing and planned development and pre-commercial activities for pimavanserin.
+We expect that our current cash, cash equivalents and investment securities will be sufficient to fund our operations at least through 2015.